hassank4/CastleDefense/README.md

     C:\Users\<User Name>\project-ctrl-alt-elite\src
     ```

-    3) Open 'Run.py' with Wing
+    3) Open 'Run.py' with PyCharm
-    4) When the file opens, run the game by pressing 'f5' or
-        by clicking the green play button at the top of your
+    4) When the file opens, run the game by clicking the green play button at the top of your screen
-        screen

 ### How to Play